Kidel/BG3_Artificer/README.md

 - [ ] Implement Always Prepared spell progression up to level 9 (get from http://dnd5e.wikidot.com/artificer:battle-smith)
 - [ ] Add proficiency with Martial Weapons
 - [ ] Implement Battle Ready (magic weapons use Intelligence instead of Strength or Dexterity, see Pact of the Blade)
-- [ ] Implement Steel Defender (can initially copy Beast Master pet and go from there, a custom model would be great in the future)
+- [ ] Implement Steel Defender (can initially copy Beast Master pet and go from there, a smart idea could be adding a metalling effect on it, and of course customize stats and attacks)
 - [ ] Add Extra Attack at level 5
 - [ ] Add Arcane Jolt (2d6 force damage added to weapon attacks and Steel Defender -> unlocks a temporary spell to heal a target, see Storm Sorcerer fly after spell)